593 Eddy StreetAmbulatory Patient Center (APC), 10th Floor

 Meet Our Surgeons

-Dr. Victor A. Neel is a board-certified dermatologist and has completed nearly 24,000 Mohs procedures.
+Victor A. Neel, MD, PhD is a board-certified dermatologist and has completed nearly 24,000 Mohs procedures.
 He graduated from Princeton University and received his M.D. from Cornell University Medical College.
 He completed his dermatology residency at Brown University School of Medicine and a fellowship in Mohs Micrographic Surgery and Cosmetic Dermatology at the UCLA School of Medicine.
 Dr. Neel is also Assistant Professor of Dermatology at Brown University as well as Harvard Medical School.

 Mohs Surgery Process